InspiryThemes/realhomes-docs/docs/index.md

 ### **Basic Recommendations**

-* Use **PHP 7.2 or greater** as it is faster than previous versions of PHP and a [base requirement of WordPress](https://wordpress.org/about/requirements/). ( You can communicate with your hosting provider to get it updated. )
+* Use **PHP 7.3 or greater** as it is faster than previous versions of PHP and a [base requirement of WordPress](https://wordpress.org/about/requirements/) with **MySQL version 5.6** or greater. ( You can communicate with your hosting provider to get it updated. )
+* Nginx or Apache with mod_rewrite module.
 * Make sure your hosting is based on SSD drives.
 * It is recommended that you should use a VPS instead of shared hosting as it gives you better resources to work on.
-* Use a good cache plugin and test your site properly after installing and configuring it.
+* Use a good cache plugin like **[WP Fastest Cache Plugin](https://wordpress.org/plugins/wp-fastest-cache/)** and test your site properly after installing and configuring it.
+* Images should also be compressed using a plugin like **[Imagify](https://wordpress.org/plugins/imagify/)** for good performance.
+* We also recommend you to use **BunnyCDN** (using their WordPress Plugin which is **[BunnyCDN – WordPress CDN Plugin](https://wordpress.org/plugins/bunnycdn/)**) as we have tested it and it turn out to be one of the finest plugins for CDN.

 ### **Real Homes Specific**